 - When cooking time has elapsed, remove pot from heat.
 Pull out the spice bag and cinnamon sticks.

-- Can this recipe according to Marisa’s recipe, or store in the fridge for a few weeks.
+- Can this recipe according to Marisa's recipe (see above note for the link), or store in the fridge for a few weeks.